About Hanson Music

 Who are these Hanson people?

 Hanson Music is a family firm based in Marsden, West Yorkshire, England.
-Owned by the Hanson family: husband and wife Alastair and Jenny Hanson who have two young daughters; Lucy and Eleanor, a beloved spaniel Sasha, seven rabbits and eight chickens.
+Owned by the Hanson family: husband and wife Alastair and Jenny Hanson who have two daughters; Lucy and Eleanor, baby brother Robin, a beloved spaniel Sasha, five rabbits and six chickens.

 This year we are celebrating 30 years since the business was founded.

 Our team proudly present high quality products and services, and excellent value alongside the best ethical and sustainable working practices.
 This dedication is reflected in our instruments and our long term commitment to looking after customers.

 We will always do our best to help you.